 There are plenty of home pregnancy tests to select from in the shops.
 They all work the same way though – they test for levels of human chorionic gonadotropin (hCG).
 This is the hormone that the body produces when a pregnancy starts.
 As the pregnancy continues, the levels of hCG increase.
 It is this surge that is detected by pregnancy tests.

 But how easy are high street pregnancy tests to use?
 How long after testing do you get a result and will it tell you how many weeks gone you are?
+Are they 100% accurate?
 We put the best to the test …

 Asda Pregnancy Test